keithalpichi/terminate-syntax/README.md

 ---
 #### Syntax theme for the Atom.io editor

-> See snapshots below to see what Terminate looks like
+> Terminate-syntax (this package) goes really well with Terminate-ui.
+Make sure to pair these together.

 An adaptation of Apple's green default Terminal settings with a touch of blues, yellows and red to contrast important syntax like function calls, constants, strings, operators and comments while keeping a central color scheme.